 Important Warning: 70% of MagSafe on OLX Is Counterfeit

-⚠️ CairoVolt test warning: We bought 5 MagSafe power banks from OLX and Facebook Marketplace at 350-550 EGP during May 2026.
-3 out of 5 did not stick firmly (magnetic force under 3N — detaches with any movement).
-4 out of 5 do not actually charge wirelessly — despite the wireless coil being present, the controller chip is disabled or fake.
+⚠️ CairoVolt warning: A large share of the MagSafe power banks listed on OLX and Facebook Marketplace at 350-550 EGP are counterfeit.
+Common counterfeit flaws: weak magnets that do not stick firmly (magnetic force under 3N — detaches with any movement), and wireless charging that does not actually work — despite the wireless coil being present, the controller chip is disabled or fake.
 Buy only from authorized distributors.

 ✅ Final Numbers-Based Recommendation